aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 - `attacker`: The player party member whose `trueid` is `playerid` (it will falback to the first player party member if none exists)
 - `target`: The enemy party member in `availabletargets` whose index is `enemytarget`.
 An exception is thrown if no enemy party member exists at that index
-- `damageammount`: The return of GetPlayerAttack for the `playerid` and `commandsuccess` which is the `atk` of the corresponding player party member if `commandsuccess` is true and if it's false, it's its `atk` clamped from -99 to 1 TODO: this clamping is very odd
+- `damageammount`: The return of GetPlayerAttack for the `playerid` and `commandsuccess` which is the `atk` of the corresponding player party member if `commandsuccess` is true and if it's false, it's its `atk` clamped from -99 to 1
 - `property`: The same as the parameter sent
 - `overrides`: If `commandsuccess` is true, this is null and if it's false, it's an array with one element being `FailSound`
 - `block`: false